-Reevaluation of the approach and associated limits to govern the "recovery" phase on the site ensuring the safety of the other parts of URS and population within the UPAZ; establish organizational structires for managing the recovery; coordinate the recovery activities for the environment till pre-emergency condition or condition which does not induce any risk is reached.
+Reevaluation of the approach and associated limits to govern the "recovery" phase

+According to the off-site emergency plan, Teams for Long-term Protective Actions are established by the National Headquarters with the aim of assisting the management activities on recovering the normal conditions in the emergency area.
+They organize and manage the recovery on the site ensuring the safety of the other parts of URS and population within the UPAZ; establish organizational structires for managing the recovery; coordinate the recovery activities for the environment till pre-emergency condition or condition which does not induce any risk is reached.
 In the recovery phase a "case by case" approach is used.